-The program’s journalism track gives you the opportunity to identify, research, and execute a full-length feature on a topic of your choosing.
-Under the expert guidance of journalists from Round Earth Media and Times Media Group, you will learn how to:
+The program’s journalism track gives you the opportunity to identify, research, and execute a full-length feature in Cape Town on a topic of your choosing.
+Under the expert guidance of journalists from Times Media Group, you will learn how to:

 - identify original stories, determining newsworthiness and interest to a global audience;

 - research your stories, questioning deeply and staying alert to bias;

 - find sources, gain their trust, and conduct interviews in an unfamiliar country and culture;

 - organize a story, striving for balance and clarity and avoiding clichés;